burlacenko/burlacenko.github.io/BankApp/bank_client/README.md

 - [x] name validation now requires at least two word
 - [x] email at Create Account requires format validation: email MUST contain @ and '.' (at least one dot in the domain side)
 - [x] password must be at least 8 characters long
-- [x] Create Account card uses a form
+- [x] Create Account card uses a formik form
 - [x] Create Account each field now gives its instant feedback on  requirements as user is typing
-- [x] Create Account button will one become enabled if all field requirements are fulfilled
+- [x] Create Account button will only become enabled if all field requirements are fulfilled

 ## How to Run
 To try a live version of the new app version you may try this <a href="https://burlacenko.github.io/BankApp/bank_client/build/index.html">GitHub page</a> or right from <a href="http://daniel-burlacenkobankingapplication.s3-website.us-east-2.amazonaws.com/">AWS3 service</a>.